tzymni/pixel-fox/README.md

 # Pixel Fox

-Pixel Fox is a web application powered by Laravel and MySQL, configured using Docker for local development.
+Pixel Fox is a web application powered by Laravel, RabbitMQ, Pusher and MySQL, configured using Docker for local development.

 ## Getting Started